ApocalypseCalculator/Someone/README.md

 if it is not working, delete the node modules folder, re-initialize the node project with `npm init`, and install the 2 required dependencies with the commands `npm install discord` and `npm install express`

+make sure discord.js is v11.5.1 and express.js is v4.17.1

 **Using the bot**